 - What type of adventures do you do?

 We offer ATV, JEEP-UTV, and off-road van tours.

 See our machines here.

 See our adventures here.

-We typically have tours depart in the morning between 8:00 and 9:00am, then again in the late afternoon.
-Furthermore, Tour departure times vary depending on the time of year and the Adventure you select.
 Also, we have tours that leave earlier and go out later in the summer and the reverse for winter.
-We will do the best to find a departure time that suits your needs.
-Remember, we can customize a tour to fit your schedule
+We do the best to find a departure time that suits your needs.
+Remember, we can customize a tour to fit your schedule!

-To ride in a Jeep-UTV a child must be at least 2 years of age or older.
-Also, if your child typically uses a car seat in your car, then you will need to bring it along with you to put in the Jeep-UTV for your Tour.
+To ride in a Jeep-UTV a child must be at least two years of age or older.
+Also, if your child typically uses a car seat in your car, then you will need to bring it along with you to put in the Jeep-UTV for your tour.
 Your child must be property restrained in the car seat when the machine is running.